 This year is the nineteenth anniversary of the tragedy that occurred at Tak Bai on 25th October 2004.
-More than 1,000 people protested outside the Tak Bai Provincial Police Station, and police responded with water cannon, tear gas, and ultimately live ammunition, killing five people.
+More than 1,000 people protested outside the Tak Bai Provincial Police Station, and police responded with water cannon, tear gas, and ultimately live ammunition, killing seven people.
 The surviving demonstrators were crammed into trucks and transported to Ingkhayuttha Borihan Fort military camp, though seventy-eight died of suffocation during the five-hour journey.

 Heard the Unheard: Tak Bai 2004 (สดับเสียงเงียบ จดจำตากใบ 2547) opens today at the Thammasat Museum of Anthropology, on the university’s Rangsit campus in Pathum Thani.
 The exhibition, commemorating the tragedy that took place at Tak Bai, runs until 30th September.
 It was previously held at Silpakorn University in Bangkok, from 9th to 14th March.
+Prempapat’s film was screened there on 10th March, and Teerawat’s on 13th March; both directors took part in Q&A sessions after the screenings.

 Heard the Unheard features the personal possessions of seventeen people who died at Tak Bai—including a ฿100 banknote retrieved from the body of a sixteen-year-old boy, Imron—displayed alongside recollections from the victims’ relatives.
-These items are also photographed in the new book Tak Bai: Taste of Memories (ลิ้มรสความทรงจำ: ตากใบ), edited by Kusra Kamawan Mukdawijitra.
+These items are also photographed in the new book Tak Bai: Taste of Memories (ลิ้มรสความทรงจำ ตากใบ), edited by Kusra Kamawan Mukdawijitra.

 Tak Bai photographs were shown at the Deep South (ลึกลงไป ใต้ชายแดน) exhibition in Bangkok last year.
 Apichatpong Weerasethakul’s Photophobia series features photographs of the incident, as does the interactive installation Black Air by Pimpaka Towira, Akritchalerm Kalayanamitr, Koichi Shimizu, and Jakrawal Nilthamrong.